AI Software Development: From First Prompt to Production Code

 Increase developer productivity with AI-first, production-ready workflows

-Today many developers use AI, but few are truly productive with it.
+Today many developers use AI, but few are maximally productive with it.
 I created Stanford's first AI software development class, and after building a YC-backed coding company and leading AI at Amazon, I've seen how top engineers integrate AI into production workflows.
 My techniques have been used to train 200+ Stanford engineers and industry professionals.

 My goal is simple: make you dramatically more productive writing software with AI than without it.